mingtsou/geog371/labs/lab02/readme.md

 - Cesium is a javascript library to make virtual global.

-## 3. Deliverable
+## 3. Lab Questions (Part-1).

-Please create a lab report as a word document, and answer all the following questions in this report.
+Please answer the following questions in your final lab report.
+(Question 1 - 10 : 0.5 points for each)

 **Question 1.** Inside which HTML element do we put the JavaScript?
 (5 points)